UnlucksMcGee/factorio_twitch_bot/README.md

 On first launch, it will open your browser and ask you to authorize the `FactorioChatBot` app created earlier.
 Make sure you're logged in with the same account used earlier (if you are not, copy the url and paste it into an incognito window where you can login to the appropriate account).

-Then copy the oauth token and paste it into the textbox of the application.
+Then copy the oauth token and paste it into the textbox of the application (using Ctrl+V).

 #### 5. Start the chatbot